 EDMOND, OK to CARTHAGE, MO – 283 Miles

 Nope.
-Were not in Kansas anymore!
+We’re not in Kansas anymore!

 In fact, I don’t think we spent more than five minutes in Kansas.
 We hit three states on day 5, so let’s mosey on back to Oklahoma and fill you in!

 I’m so glad we didn’t push through to Stroud the night before and miss all the great 66 stuff in the dark.
 If the Kingman/Seligman leg is the crown jewel of the west, this Edmond/Joplin leg is the jewel of the Midwest.
 So much to see!
-And the majority of the day was spent on the two-lane Mother Road cutting through some of the prettiest terrain in the country.
+And the majority of the day was spent on the two-lane Mother Road cutting through some of the prettiest terrains in the country.

 First stop came just outside Edmond at the big round barn in Arcadia.
 We pulled over on the side of the road and I whipped out my phone to snap a pic…

-Then Brian took off!!
-I quickly put the phone away and took off after him, but couldn’t see him up ahead.
-Yikes!
 So I pulled over again and dropped him a text.
 He’d done the smart thing and simply moved into the parking lot of the barn.
 Thank goodness for cell phones!
 I could’ve been lost forever!
 Anyway… I’m sure glad he stopped.
 The barn was amazing.
 Best part?
 When you stand in the middle and speak, it amplifies.
 So cool!

 We did get to check out their nice toilets.
 Hee Hee.

-A short bit down down the road we came to Stroud’s Rock Cafe, built from the rock’s unearthed during the construction of Route 66.
+A short bit down the road we came to Stroud’s Rock Cafe, built from the rock’s unearthed during the construction of Route 66.
 Burgers were terrific!
 If you’re a Cars fan, the creator supposedly based Sally on the owner.